10 February - 17 March 2021

-- Have the participants in the project – in particular the project leader – the research competence and/or artistic experience that is needed to implement the research project?
+Have the project participants – in particular the project leader – the research competence and artistic experience that is needed to implement the research project?

 - Has the previous work of the project participants had impact within the area the research project relates to, both nationally and internationally?

-- Is the design and time plan of the project realistic in relation to what is to be done?
+Is the design and time plan of the project realistic and suitable in relation to what is to be done?

 - Is there access to materials, equipment, and other resources required to implement the project?

-- To what extent is the proposed research method suitable for implementing the project?
+- To what extent is the proposed research method and the artistic working methods suitable for implementing the project?

 - Is the work allocation and collaboration formats between the project participants described in a satisfactory way?

 Have the ethical aspects of the project been highlighted, and to what extent is there a presentation of how any problems will be handled?